 hover over image to pin for later:

-So, these are just some of the pointers that we have from our most recent cruise experience.
+So, these are just some of the Carnival Pride tips and tricks that we have from our most recent cruise experience.
 As this was our first one, we wanted to make sure to share the knowledge with other first time cruisers.
 We hope you have a great time on your cruise and we’d love to hear about it.
 Thanks for taking the time to read it.
-We hope you enjoy your time on the Carnival Pride Ship!
+We hope you enjoy your time on the Carnival Pride Cruise Ship!
 Thanks to Momma To Go for hosting this post.